jaysalOC3/ElectionPhysicalSecurityAssessment/Docs/Models/User.md

   - Description: Returns the first_name plus the last_name, with a space in between.
 - **get_short_name**
   - Description: Returns the short name for the user (typically the first name).

+# UserRole model represents the roles assigned to users
+## UserRole
+### Fields
+- **name**
+  - Type: CharField
+  - Max Length: 50
+  - Unique: true
+  - Description: The name of the role (e.g., Site Leader, Assessor, Reviewer, Admin).
+- **permissions**
+  - Type: JSONField
+  - Description: The permissions associated with the role, stored as a JSON object.